-Post-obstructive pulmonary oedema is type of non-cardiogenic pulmonary oedema, and is an uncommon, but well-described, complication of upper airway obstruction.
+Post-obstructive pulmonary oedema is a type of non-cardiogenic pulmonary oedema and is an uncommon but well-described complication of upper airway obstruction.

 - acute airway obstruction